 Richard says that it is important to talk about people’s abilities, and to enable anyone and everyone to participate in the arts.

-OAR and Arrow FM are two of 12 access radio stations in New Zealand.
+OAR, Arrow FM and Wellington Access Radio are three of 12 access radio stations in New Zealand.
 These are stations that cater to local audiences that are otherwise not well served by broadcast media.